-Mr. PHIL HANLON (Vice Provost, University of Michigan): Right now it's a terrific market if youre hiring people in academics.
+PHIL HANLON: Right now it's a terrific market if you're hiring people in academics.

 KEITH: Phil Hanlon is the vice provost and he says the university has been able to recruit some of its top choices.

-Mr. HANLON: There have been times when people on campus have been frustrated that weve maintained so much discipline, but they're not frustrated right now.
+HANLON: There have been times when people on campus have been frustrated that we've maintained so much discipline, but they're not frustrated right now.